 Withdrawal from the University and Leaves of Absence

-Withdrawal procedures should not be started without prior consultation with the assistant dean.
+Withdrawal procedures should not be started without prior consultation with the class/advising dean.
 Refunds for withdrawals will be calculated on the basis of the date when the required written approval for withdrawals is received in the Office of Academic Records.
 (See Refund Policies and Procedures.)
-Once withdrawn, a student must apply for readmission through their College Dean’s Office.
+Once withdrawn, students must apply for readmission through their college dean's office.

 Leave of Absence

-Full-time day students in good standing may request a one-semester leave of absence (renewable on written request, and at the dean’s discretion, for one additional semester).
-To request a leave of absence, a student must write a letter in a timely manner, preferably at least two weeks before the semester begins, to the appropriate assistant dean, discussing the reason (e.g., illness, family crisis) for the request.
-The dean of the student’s college, acting on a case-by-case basis, will have sole authority to grant leave requests.
-During a leave of absence and at least one month prior to the subsequent semester, the student must inform the assistant dean in writing of an intention to return.
-The assistant dean of the student’s college, upon approval by the dean of the college, will inform the Office of Academic Records each time a leave is granted and also on receipt of written notice of intention to return.
+Students in good standing may request a one-semester leave of absence (renewable on written request, and at the dean's discretion, for one additional semester).
+To request a leave of absence, a student must write a letter in a timely manner, preferably at least two weeks before the semester begins, to the appropriate advising dean, discussing the reason (e.g., illness, family crisis) for the request.
+The dean of the student's college, acting on a case-by-case basis, will have sole authority to grant leave requests.
+During a leave of absence and at least one month prior to the subsequent semester, the student must inform the advising dean in writing of an intention to return.
+The advising dean of the student's college, upon approval by the dean of the college, will inform the Office of Academic Records each time a leave is granted and also on receipt of written notice of intention to return.

-Students seeking readmission to Fordham University after a withdrawal or leave of absence should contact their College Dean regarding the reapplication or re-entry process
+Students seeking readmission to Fordham University after a withdrawal or leave of absence should contact their college's advising dean regarding the reapplication or re-entry process.